 However, Far-field monitors are also active in mid frequency range but they also have a secondary crossover frequency at low range around 100Hz – 600Hz.

-The driver of far-field monitors is generally bigger than 6.5″ so need more power.
+In Far-filed monitors bigger size driver are used so they need more power.
 More power also needs high wattage amps that would delivers a huge amount of sound which your small home studio can’t handle.

 Near-field monitors have small drivers.
 They don’t need more powerful amps to produce the sound.
 The wattage normally ranges between 15W-100W which is quite sufficient for home recording studios.

 We can’t place far-field monitors just a few feet away from our ears.
 They have a bigger active field area, usually more than 6 feet.
 So, if you place them near your ears, probably you would lose your hearing capacity.

 Near field studio monitors are just the opposite.
 You can use them with any room-size.
 The only requirement is to place them close to your ears.

 Acoustic Treatment of Room

 Near-field monitors don’t require a heavy acoustic treatment.
 As their active field are not more than 5 feet so they don’t impact the wall more.
 The reflections are minimum so you can mix in a partially acoustic room too.